SamWindell/Signet/README.md

 #### Subcommands
 Next, you must specify what subcommand to run.
 A subcommand is the effect that should be applied to the file(s).

-Each effect has its own set of arguments; these are described later on.
+Each subcommand has its own set of arguments; these are shown by adding `--help` after the subcommand.

 You can use multiple subcommands in the same call by simply specifying them one after the other.
 The effects of each subcommand will be applied to the file(s) in the order that they appear.